-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Local data and educational partner input indicates that providing after school extended learning opportunities increases attendance, and provides interventions and support for academic achievement, especially for English learners, low-income, and foster youth students.
-Our local needs assessment highlighted that low income students, English learners, and foster youth lack access to academic support/intervention outside of school.
-Scope: LEA-wide associated with English learners, low-income, and foster youth.
-However, because we expect that all students struggling academically will benefit, this action is provided on an school-wide basis.
-ELA CAASPP Meets/Exceeds Standard - All Students, LI, EL, FY CAST Meets/Exceeds Standard - All Students, LI, EL, FY 4.1 Action: College Readiness-Counseling Need: KC Online's low-income and foster youth students' graduation rates and state and local academic achievement data are lower than the all-student group, as identified in the metric section.
-Scope: LEA-wide This action will provide academic support and guidance for low-income and foster youth students who need additional support in meeting graduation requirements and developing a plan for post high school opportunities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 2.11 Action: Additional Elementary Support Need: Students from low income homes often lack exposure to structure, routines, academic resources, and foundational academic skills.
+Parent input indicates that they often lack time to support their students with independent study work due to work schedules and academic barriers Scope: LEA-wide Schoolwide This action will allow for additional, individualized, face to face time and foundational skills support with a credentialed teacher, thus encouraging early literacy and improved academics.
+This action is designed to meet the needs most associated with English learners, low-income students, and foster youth.
+However, because we expect that all students would benefit from this additional support, this action will be implemented for all elementary students.
+Math CAASPP Meets/Exceeds Standard - All Students, LI, EL ELA CAASPP Meets/Exceeds Standard - All Students, LI, EL 4.1 Action: College Readiness-Counseling Need: Local and state data indicate the percentage of low income students at KC Online that complete A-G requirements, career technical education (CTE) pathways, or graduate from high school is low as compared to all students.
+After conducting an in-depth analysis of historical data, it was determined that additional resources would need to be devoted to increasing the number of students meeting graduation and A-G requirements.
+This analysis highlighted the need to increase academic counseling and progress monitoring.
+Our local needs assessment also highlighted a This action will provide academic support and guidance for low-income and foster youth students who need additional support in meeting graduation requirements and developing a plan for post high school opportunities.
 Students with access to a qualified academic counselor will better understand admission requirements for community college, CSU's, and UC schools.
 In addition, counseling services are imperative to ensuring students are college and career ready.
 This action is designed to meet the needs and stresses most associated with low-income, English learners, and foster youth.
 However, because we expect that all students struggling academically will benefit, this action will be provided to all students at KC Online.
-Cohort Graduation Rate - All Students, EL, LI, FY A-G Completion Rate- All Students, EL, LI, FY High School Dropout Rate All Students, EL, LI, FY CTE Participation Rate- All Students, EL, LI, FY CTE Pathway Completion Rate- All Students, EL, LI, FY CTE Pathway Completion Rate- All Students, EL, LI, FY 4.2 Action: College Readiness - College/Career Study Trips Need: Based on feedback from students and parents through parent conferences, school site This action is to provide students with educational study/college trips for college and career exposure.
-This action will both educate students about post high school opportunities and motivate student to commit to their education in effort to reach their goals.
-While this action is intended to support our low income and foster youth students, Cohort Graduation Rate - All Students, LI, FY A-G Completion Rate - All Students, LI, FY High School Dropout Rate - All Students, LI, FY
+Cohort Graduation Rate - All Students, EL, LI, FY A-G Completion Rate- All Students, EL, LI, FY High School Dropout Rate All Students, EL, LI, FY CTE Participation Rate- All Students, EL, LI, FY CTE Pathway Completion Rate- All Students, EL, LI, FY CTE Pathway Completion Rate- All Students, EL, LI, FY